STA198F2021/website/content/home/project.md

   -  What results from these specific statistical methods are needed to support your hypothesized answer?

-Each section should be no more than 1 page (excluding figures).
+The project proposal can be no more than 3 pages.
 You can check a print preview to confirm length.